RaspberryFpc/pibackup/README.md

 - Optional deletion of **selected** partitions before restore
 - Backup is written directly to the chosen partition without overwriting others (except when deletion is enabled)
 - Automatically adjusts the filesystem to fit the size of the partition.
+- Alternatively, you can set the desired size manually using a slider.

 ## Graphical Interface